-Imagine swimming and tubing all day on miles of open lake, acres and acres of grassy park and picnic areas, catching bass and walleye in the evening to cook on a campfire next to your trailer and a brilliant Milky Way in the night sky.
-You're not dreaming, it's a weekend camping trip at Potholes State Park in Othello, WA.
+Can you see yourself swimming and tubing all day long on miles of open lake, lounging on acres of grassy park and picnic areas, catching bass and walleye in the evening to cook on a campfire next to your trailer, and gazing at the Milky Way shining brilliantly in the night sky?
+You're not dreaming, it's a weekend camping trip to Potholes State Park, less than 20 miles north of the small town of Othello, WA.

-This area gets very dry and hot in the summer, with temperatures over a hundred degrees typical for July and August.
-It stays warm in the evening, but the dry air is very comfortable to most visitors.
+This area gets very dry and hot in the summer, with temperatures frequently reaching over a hundred degrees during the months of July and August.
+It stays warm in the evening, but the dry air is very comfortable to most RV visitors.
 Winters are cold and snowy.
-Some years get frozen deep enough to enjoy ice fishing and skating on the lake.
+Some years the lake forms thick enough ice for visitors to enjoy ice fishing and skating.

 The roads are wide and there are many places to turn around.
 All of the campsites are back-in, but very thoughtfully designed for good visibility and maneuverability while getting parked.
 There are extra spaces all around the park for extra cars and watercraft trailers.
 Othello is nearby to the south, with large retail and grocery stores for supplies.
 No matter how you get here, it's bound to be windy.
 Be ready to handle slower driving and strong side winds on the Interstate.
 There are plenty of passing lanes to make room for slower vehicles.

-While it may not be the darkest place in the area (the park is only thirty minutes away from big retail stores) it's certainly a place to sleep outside and watch the night sky.
-If you're used to the light pollution of the city, the stars here will be jaw-dropping.
-The combination of low-humidity, isolation, and warm summer nights make this the perfect place to roll the sleeping bags out on the grass and and count the shooting stars and satellites with your family.
-On a moonless night the sky is literally distracting, and it's not uncommon to see cars pulled to the side of the highway just to stop and take it in.
-The State Park sprays for mosquitoes periodically, but come prepared with repellent coils or spray just in case.
+While it may not be the darkest place in the area, it is a lovely place to sleep outside and watch the night sky.
+If you are used to the light pollution of the city, the stars here will be jaw-dropping.
+The combination of low-humidity, isolation, and warm summer nights make this the perfect place to roll the sleeping bags out on the grass and count the shooting stars and satellites with your family.
+On a moonless night the stars in the sky are distractingly vivid, and it's not uncommon to see cars pulled to the side of the highway just to stop and take it in.
+The state park sprays for mosquitoes periodically, but come prepared with repellent coils or spray just in case.